 The Formation of an Argentinian Company

-As a way to simplifying the company formation process, and therefore making an investment in the country a more viable option, a new type of company has been formed – The Argentine Simplified Shares Company (S.A.S Sociedad de Acciones Simplificada).
+To simplify the company formation process and invest in the country as a more viable option, a new type of company has been formed – The Argentine Simplified Shares Company (S.A.S Sociedad de Acciones Simplificada).
 The new S.A.S allows company formations to be approved within 24 hours; this includes obtaining the Company Identification Number (CUIT – Clave Única de Identificación Tributaria) and getting permission to open a corporate bank account.

 In addition to the S.A.S, foreigners have two (2) other options (there are more, however, they are not recommendable considering their complexity and processing time) to choose from when considering a company formation in Argentina.
 See below these options: